vmware-archive/lobot/README.md

 For security, the lobot:install task added config/ci.yml to the .gitignore file since it includes sensitive AWS credentials and your CI users password.
 Keep in mind that the default build script ci_build.sh uses the headless gem and jasmine.
 You'll want to add those to your Gemfile or change your build command.

+At this point you will need to create a commit of the files generated or modified and push those changes to your remote git repository so jenkins can execute your build command.

 ## Modify the soloistrc if necessary

 Switch postgres to mysql, or add your own recipes for your own dependencies.